CityOfBoston Official An official website of the City of Boston

 PLAN: Mattapan Adopted Plan & Executive Summary

 PLAN: Mattapan is a City planning initiative that seeks to craft an equitable, community-driven future for Mattapan.
 PLAN: Mattapan was adopted by the BPDA Board on May 11, 2023.
+Its associated zoning recommendations have also been approved by the Zoning Commission.
 An executive summary of PLAN: Mattapan and its recommendations is also available below.

 Updates on Implementing PLAN: Mattapan